Observation of electroweak production of two jets and a $Z$-boson pair: Event selection

 The neutrinos in the \llvvjj final state do not interact with the ATLAS detector and cannot be reconstructed.
 Their presence is identified using the missing transverse momentum vector ($\vec{E}_{\mathrm{T}}^{\mathrm{miss}}$), which is computed as the negative of the vector sum of transverse momenta of all the leptons and jets, as well as the tracks originating from the primary vertex but not associated with any of the leptons or jets~\cite{ATL-PHYS-PUB-2015-027}.
 The statistical significance of \met (\met-significance) is calculated using resolution information of physics objects used in the \met~reconstruction~\cite{ATLAS-CONF-2018-038}.

-In the \lllljj channel, quadruplets of leptons are formed by selecting two opposite-sign, same-flavour (OSSF) lepton pairs, where the leptons are required to be separated from each other by $\Delta R >0.2$.
+In the \lllljj channel, quadruplets of leptons are formed by selecting two opposite-sign, same-flavour lepton pairs, where the leptons are required to be separated from each other by $\Delta R >0.2$.
 At most one muon is allowed to be a stand-alone or calorimeter-tagged muon, and the three leading leptons must have $\pt > 20$, 20 and 10~\GeV{}, respectively.
 All the $\ell^+\ell^-$ pairs are required to have an invariant mass ($m_{\ell^+\ell^-}$) greater than 10~\GeV{}, to reject events from low-mass resonances.
 If multiple quadruplets are found, the one that minimises the sum of the differences between the dilepton masses and the nominal $Z$-boson mass, $|m_{\ell^+\ell^-} - m_Z| + |m_{\ell^{'+}\ell^{'-}} - m_Z|$, is selected.
 The dilepton masses are required to be within the range 66--116~\GeV{}.

-In the \llvvjj channel, candidate events are required to have one OSSF lepton pair with $m_{\ell^+\ell^-}$ in the range from 80 to 100~\GeV{}, and the leading (sub-leading) lepton must have $\pt > 30~(20)$~\GeV{}.
+In the \llvvjj channel, candidate events are required to have one opposite-sign, same-flavour lepton pair with $m_{\ell^+\ell^-}$ in the range from 80 to 100~\GeV{}, and the leading (sub-leading) lepton must have $\pt > 30~(20)$~\GeV{}.
 Events with $b$-tagged jets or additional leptons ($\pt > 7$~\GeV{} and satisfying the `loose' requirement) are rejected to reduce the background contributions from \ttbar~and $WZ$ events.
 Events are required to have an \met-significance greater than 12 to suppress the background from \Zjet processes.

 In both channels, the two jets with the highest \pt and satisfying a negative product of jet rapidities ($y_{j_1} \times y_{j_2})$ are selected.
 In the \lllljj channel the jets are required to have $\pT > 30$~(40)~\GeV{} in the $|\eta| < 2.4$ $(2.4 < |\eta| < 4.5)$ region, while in the \llvvjj channel the leading (sub-leading) selected jet is required to have $\pT > 60$ (40)~\GeV{}.
-Finally, to further suppress background contributions, \mjj is required to be greater than 300 (400)~\GeV{} in the \lllljj (\llvvjj) channel, and \dyjj is required to be greater than two.
-The harsher jet requirement in the \llvvjj channel is optimised to suppress the more significant contamination from reducible backgrounds.
+Finally, to further suppress background contributions, \dyjj is required to be greater than two, and \mjj is required to be greater than 300~\GeV{} and 400~\GeV{} in the \lllljj~and \llvvjj~channels, respectively.
+The harsher jet requirement in the \llvvjj channel is optimised to suppress the larger contamination from reducible backgrounds.